litmuschaos/litmus/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ":thinking::question: Question"
+name: "\U0001F914 Question"
 about: Question not answered in our community meetings, Docs or Readme.
-labels: "Question"
+labels: question
 ---

 ## Question